SalesforceCommerceCloud/b2c-crm-sync/README.md

     ],
 ```

-The `scratchOrg custom urlPrefix` represents the portion of the scratchOrg url that is dynamical generated and unique.
+The `scratchOrg custom urlPrefix` represents the portion of the Salesforce Org url that is dynamical generated and unique.
 The `allowed_origins` setting should have two urls that leverage this prefix with different suffixes.

 If your scratchOrg url is `enterprise-ability-12345-dev-ed.lightning.force.com`, your `allowed_origins` entries will be: